akinsho/toggleterm.nvim/README.md

 Neovim's terminal is a very cool, but not super ergonomic tool to use.
 I find that I often want to set a process going and leave it continue to run in the background.
 I don't need to see it all the time though.
 I just need to be able to refer back to it at intervals.
 I also sometimes want to create a new terminal and run a few commands.
-Which may or may not be related to the ongoing process.

 Sometimes I want these side by side, and I _really_ want these terminals to be easy to access and not clutter my buffer list.
 I also want my terminal to look different from non-terminal buffers so I use `winhighlight` to darken them based on the `Normal`